aws-samples/amazon-ecs-dotnet-app-graviton/README.md

 The architecture is composed of following building blocks:

-- AWS Cloud9 environment facilitating creation of docker image, publication of image to Amazon ECR Repository
+- AWS Cloud9 environment facilitating creation of docker image, publication of image to Amazon ECR Repository.
-- Amazon ECS Cluster with an [Application Load Balancer](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/introduction.html) to balance the requests among the tasks launched by Amazon ECS Service
+- Amazon ECS Cluster with an [Application Load Balancer](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/introduction.html) to balance the requests among the tasks launched by Amazon ECS Service.
-- Database layer, powered by [Amazon Aurora MySQL](https://aws.amazon.com/rds/aurora/)
+- Database layer, powered by [Amazon Aurora MySQL](https://aws.amazon.com/rds/aurora/).
-- [Amazon Secrets Manager](https://aws.amazon.com/secrets-manager/) to securely store the database credentials, to be used by the sample application
+- [Amazon Secrets Manager](https://aws.amazon.com/secrets-manager/) to securely store the database credentials, to be used by the sample application.
 - [Amazon CloudWatch](https://aws.amazon.com/cloudwatch/) to enable logging and monitoring of the sample application deployed in Amazon ECS Cluster.

 ## Repository Structure

-- [`app`](app) directory contains the sample application code
+- [`app`](app) directory contains the sample application code.
-- [`cfn`](cfn) directory contains the CloudFormation template used to initialize the Cloud9 environment with sample application database
+- [`cfn`](cfn) directory contains the CloudFormation template used to initialize the Cloud9 environment with sample application database.
-- [`docs`](docs) directory contains the images and files associated with this documentation including "Local Development" guide
+- [`docs`](docs) directory contains the images and files associated with this documentation including "Local Development" guide.
-- [`Code of Conduct`](CODE_OF_CONDUCT.md) file refers to Amazon Source Code - Code of Conduct guidelines
+- [`Code of Conduct`](CODE_OF_CONDUCT.md) file refers to Amazon Source Code - Code of Conduct guidelines.
-- [`License`](LICENSE) file refers to license terms for the use of this repository and content
+- [`License`](LICENSE) file refers to license terms for the use of this repository and content.
 - [`README`](README.md) file refers to this page.

 ## Usage